GTBitsOfGood/donut/README.md

 yarn local
 ```

 The second command will give you a URL that tunnels HTTP requests to your local device.
-Copy this URL and paste it into the following bot configuration links:
+Copy this URL and paste it into the app manifest everywhere you see a URL:

 Now, Slack should be listening to requests and sending those to your local device.